mulle-objc/De-Re-mulle-objc/pages/mydoc/mydoc_classcluster.md

 Now your subclass and its subclass will create instances of the proper class.
 But you will also need to override the init functions of the classcluster.
 In the case of **BitSet** there is only one `-initWithBits:count:`, which makes this easy.

+## Classcluster on top of classcluster

+It's entirely possible to create a classcluster on top of another classcluster, as we will show with **MutableBitSet**.